-- (a) Subject to Section 3 and Section 6 of this Agreement, fifty-percent (50%) of the Performance RSUs (the "First Tranche RSUs") are subject to adjustment for performance during the First Tranche Performance Period and fifty-percent (50%) of the Performance RSUs (the "Second Tranche RSUs") are subject to adjustment for performance during the Second Tranche Performance Period, in each case in accordance with the performance measures, targets and methodology set forth in Appendix A. The number of First Tranche Performance RSUs determined after the First Tranche Performance Period based on such performance is referred to as the "First Tranche Performance RSUs determined after the Second Tranche Performance RSUs determined after the Second Tranche Performance Period based on such performance is referred to as the "Second Tranche Performance-Adjusted RSUs."
-The First Tranche Performance-Adjusted RSUs and the Second Tranche Performance-Adjusted RSUs are collectively referred to as the "Performance-Adjusted RSUs." - (b) Subject to Section 3 and Section 6 of this Agreement, the First Tranche Performance-Adjusted RSUs shall vest on August 15, 2022 (the "First Tranche Vesting Date") and the Second Tranche Performance-Adjusted RSUs shall vest on February 15, 2024 (the "Second Tranche Vesting Date").
-The period between the Grant Date and the First Tranche Vesting Date shall be referred to as the "First Tranche Vesting Period" and the period between the Grant Date and the Second Tranche Vesting Date shall be referred to as the "Second Tranche Vesting Period."
+- (a) Subject to Section 3 and Section 6 of this Agreement, the Performance RSUs are subject to adjustment for performance during the Performance Period in accordance with the performance measures, targets and methodology set forth in Appendix A. The number of Performance RSUs determined after the Performance Period based on such performance is referred to as the "Performance-Adjusted RSUs." - (b) Subject to Section 3 and Section 6 of this Agreement, the Performance-Adjusted RSUs shall vest on February 15, 2025 (the "Vesting Date").
+The period between the Grant Date and the Vesting Date shall be referred to as the "Vesting Period."